ranjiGT/ATiML-Summer-21/README.md

 Semi-Supervised Learning on image classification semester project.

 ## `Preamble` :scroll:
-Consider the PASCAL Visual Object Classes Challenge (VOC 2007) data set which consists of about 9000 images and 20 classes.
-The task here consists of detection (i.e. classification) of image categories using semi supervised learning (SSL).
+The Proceedings of the European Conference on Computer Vision has conducted a benchmark PASCAL Visual Object Challenge (VOC) evaluating performance on object class recognition (from 2005-2012, now finished).
+For our task, we examine the 2007 dataset which consists of several types of random images collected in January 2007 from _Flickr_.
+There are five challenges: classification, detection, segmentation, action classification, and person layout.

+Our goal from this challenge is to perform \textbf{image classification} from several visual object classes in realistic scenes (i.e. not pre-segmented objects).
+And so, we will be using certain Semi-Supervised Learning approaches where we have both labeled and unlabeled sets to check if we get superior results as opposed to supervised techniques.

 Mandatory features